Esta Noche (gay bar): Community impact

-Response to the AIDS Crisis
+Response to the AIDS crisis

 As Esta Noche was opening, San Francisco was already seeing a significant spread in HIV among the gay community.
 Quijano recognized the lack of education and difficulty and stigma around the topic particularly for Latinos.
 Esta Noche promoted safe sex by distributing condoms and held AIDS fundraising events.
 The nightclub also distributed condoms by the initiative started by the SAP (Stop AIDS Project) foundation.
 In total, the nightclub distributed more than 17,700 condoms which helped promote the practice of safe sex and limited the spread of AIDS.
 Esta Noche even started hosting Mr. and Miss Safe Latino competitions to advocate for safe sex practices.

 After being crowned Miss Gay Latina, Adela Vazquez quickly began her outreach surrounding health disparities among the trans community.
 Vázquez collaborated with other drag queens to form Las AtreDivas, which organized and performed at Esta Noche.
 They highlighted safe sex practices bringing awareness to AIDS and to raise funds for local organizations.

+Teresita La Campesina (1940–2002) was a Mexican trans ranchera singer, who often appeared at Esta Noche.
+La Campesina had contracted HIV in the early 1990s, she was vocal about the disease and worked with Proyecto ContraSIDA Por Vida.
+During her vocal performances she would often sing about HIV prevention.

 The club also hosted "We Will Survive: The 10th Anniversary Safe Sex Show".
-The show starred Alexis Miranda, Empress XXXIII and friends.The event was part of the 6th Latino/a AIDS Theater Festival event hosted by LLEGO California to help raise funds to fight the crisis.
+The show starred Alexis Miranda, Empress XXXIII and friends.
+The event was part of the 6th Latino/a AIDS Theater Festival event hosted by LLEGO California to help raise funds to fight the crisis.

 Another fundraiser hosted by the nightclub was for the Salvadoran AIDS/gay rights organization to raise funds for the Oscar Romero Project.
 This project aimed to establish a cultural center for the LBGTQ+ community in San Salvador.
 The fundraiser featured performances by Metamorphosis and a raffle prize to help raise money for the fundraiser.
 Esta Noche also hosted the A Gift For Christmas featuring Sonny Padilla Jr. The goal of the event was to raise funds to help the patients at Ward 5B at the San Francisco General Hospital.
 Ward 5B was the 1st AIDs Wards ever created to treat/help patients with AIDS.